(Read the information on this page to learn how to prepare for and schedule an appointment or attend a drop-in advising session.)

 Types of Advising Appointments

-Health Professions Advising utilizes two types of advising appointments to address students' needs: Scheduled Appointments and Drop-In Meetings. **All appointments will be held remotely during the COVID-19 crisis.
+Health Professions Advising utilizes two types of advising appointments to address students' needs: Scheduled Appointments and Drop-In Meetings.

 Scheduled Appointments are typically 30 minutes long and should be utilized by students who would like to discuss issues such as discuss taking time off, long-range planning, returning from an absence, to assess current level of competitiveness as an applicant, career counseling, and preparation for entrance exams and the application process.